cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/managed-networks.md

 ## Best practices
 - The WARP client scans all managed networks every time it detects a network change event from the operating system.
 To minimize performance impact, we recommend reusing the same TLS endpoint across multiple locations unless you require distinct settings profiles for each location.
 - Ensure that the device can only reach one managed network at any given time.
-If multiple managed networks are configured and reachable, there is no way to choose which settings profile the device will receive.
+If multiple managed networks are configured and reachable, there is no way to determine which settings profile the device will receive.